How to Save Money on Your Trip to Vanuatu

 As an extra tip for those parking at the airport before departing for Vanuatu, be sure to compare third-party park-and-ride companies rather than just paying at the official airport car park.
 They are usually significantly cheaper!

-16.Do Your Research
+20.Do Your Research

 If you've made it all the way to this point on this list of tips to save money in Vanuatu, then you probably don't need this tip but we'll tell you anyway… Doing your research about Vanuatu before you travel ensures that you're staying in the best-value accommodation, getting the best deals on activities, and making your dollars stretch further thanks to the money-saving tips we offer here at Vanuatu Pocket Guide!

-Head to The Backpacking & Budget Travel Guide to Vanuatu LINK#TT061 for more ways to shave the costs.
+Head to The Backpacking & Budget Travel Guide to Vanuatu for more ways to shave the costs.

 More Ways to Save Money in Vanuatu